TheTimmaeh/PHP-Daemon-Manager/README.md

 Copy all files to a specific direction.
 Personally I'm using the /daemon/ folder.

-Check path for 'start-stop-daemon' and 'php5' with
+Check pathes for 'start-stop-daemon' and 'php5' with
 ```
 which start-stop-daemon
 which php5